 Upwork is great for a wide variety of skill sets and for longer and more short-term projects.
 Employers can post a job for free in web development, design, writing, sales, customer service and more and they’ll pick from any qualified proposal within 24 hours.
 That’s where you come in.
 After a company posts a project, you can apply to work on anything you feel you’re qualified to complete.
 You’ll communicate through the online chat or video call system for more details and to stay in touch during the project.
 Upwork is especially popular for one-off software and marketing projects.

 Does your work speak for itself?
 Fiverr lets freelancers showcase any finished projects so potential employers can see exactly what you’ve worked on and how you did.
-Fiverr also has some big-name clients looking for work — including Facebook, Google, Netflix and Paypal — so if you’re looking for high-profile jobs in graphic design, digital marketing, video & animation and more, this site is your best bet.
+Fiverr also has some big-name clients looking for work — including Facebook, Google, Netflix and Paypal.
+If you’re looking for high-profile jobs in graphic design, digital marketing, video or animation, this site is your best bet.
 When you’re ready to pick up a new skill or master the platform, Fiverr offers free learning courses on everything from brand building to pitching to clients.

 Toptal is known for looking for the best and most reliable freelancers around, so it’ll be hard to compete for gigs.
 But once you’re in, you’ll be more than glad you put in the effort.
 Companies involved with Toptal are looking for the “top 3%” of freelancing talent when it comes to software development, design, finance and project management.
 Hiring takes place within 48 hours of application and workers can fulfill commitments at an hourly rate or full time.
 Companies like Motorola and Hewlett-Packard Enterprise are known to work with Toptal.

 If you’re interested in doing some work for small and larger businesses, Freelancer is a great all-purpose site to pick up a variety of gigs.
 Favored by companies like Microsoft, MetLife and Boeing, jobs are located on a general listings board and you’ll compete with fellow freelancers to place bids.
-If you’re offering quality work for the right price, you could be accepting web development, writing, design and marketing gigs within days of sign up.
+If you’re offering quality work for the right price, you could nab web development, writing, design and marketing gigs within days.

 People Per Hour